UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 Gaussian (Normal)
 ^^^^^^^^^^^^^^^^^
-* Only the min/max constraints are supported when using this distribution.
+* Only the min/max constraints are supported when using this distribution, i.e. no set_of_values are supported.
 * Cannot be combined with cyclic or unique parameters.
 * Cannot be combined with weighted randomization functions.
 * The types *time* and *time_vector* are not supported with this distribution.
 Use instead *integer* and multiply by time unit.